When should a buyer walk away from a multiple bid? How can a seller handle multiple offers?

 Though written for professional realty agents, buyers and sellers can

 benefit from the nearly 44 years worth of real estate knowledge packed into

 its pages.
-As a matter of fact, an entire chapter is devoted to the increasingly ubiquitous bidding war.
+As a matter of fact, an entire chapter is devoted to the common multiple offer scenario.
 Remember - knowledge is power.